YoussifAllam/YoussifAllam/README.md

 =====================================================================================================================================

 Machine Learning ,Deep Learning, and desktop applications developer
 * I'm Computer Science Student at Benha university Faculty of Science, Department of Computer Science

-* and I'm Desktop application developer
+* and I'm Desktop application developer and Backend devoloper using Django

 * who's currently seeking a opportunity in any of those fields ( Ai , Data analysis )